barjoio/finance/README.md

 # finance

-Simple app for managing a monthly budget.
+Finance PWA written in Go used for managing a monthly budget.

 <img width="400" src="preview1.png">